Technology-Snail/MySnail/README.md

 ```
 <button onclick="new mySnail()">Begin Lengthy Processing....</button>
 ```
-This would add a halarious twist to your website to make the wait not seem so long!
+This would add a hilarious twist to your website to make the wait not seem so long!

-You can also customise the snail with the following parameters:
+You can also customize the snail with the following parameters:
 | Parameter Name | What It Is | Default Value |
 | :-- | :-- | :-- |
 | Freeze | Set to `true` if you want the snail to stay in one spot and `false` if you want the snail to crawl from one side of the screen to the other. | `false` |